New Jersey Solar Incentives in 2025

 How does New Jersey’s ADI SuSI solar incentive work for homeowners?

 Through the ADI program under SuSI, net-metered residential solar owners earn one certificate for every 1,000 kWh of electricity their solar system generates for 15 years.
-These certificates – called SREC-II’s – are worth $85 each for solar systems registered after March 13, 2023.
+These certificates – called SREC-II’s – are worth $85 each for as of May 2025.

 For a solar system generating 8,000 kWh per year, that adds up to $680 in SREC-II earnings per year.